akdenizcse/pl-evaluation-solidity/template.md

 - this example is one of the `smart contract` but simple one.
 - what does exactly that smart contract example do? .

-That sets the value of a variable and exposes it for other contracts to access.
+This code gives value one variable and try to access this variable with another contract.

 ```pragma solidity >=0.4.0 <0.7.0;